I'm a really keen wildlife gardener and I must confess that my motivation is partly selfish.

 One of my favourite flowers is that of the mullein, or verbascum.
 In fact, I love mullein leaves as much as I do its flowers, my wildflower book describes them as being covered in a "thick white woolly down" and after rain these leaves become a maze of beautiful water droplets.

 Mullein isn't a small, shy retiring plant, it's big and bold, in a small garden just one plant might be enough but we are lucky enough to have space for more.
-Nevertheless I have found only two plants this year, mullein is quick to take advantage of disturbed ground so maybe I need to get the hoe out more often.
+Nevertheless I have found only two plants this year in my wildlife garden, mullein is quick to take advantage of disturbed ground so maybe I need to get the hoe out more often.

 Of our two mulleins I noticed, last week, that one was coming into flower and looking in robust good health, the other was looking a bit ragged and torn.
 I looked a bit closer and found several caterpillars (technically larvae when talking about moths rather than butterflies) of a moth known aptly as the mullein moth, Shargacucullia verbasci.

-As an adult moth it is rarely seen but is found on the wing during April and May.
-The bright yellow, black and white larvae are easier to spot and are seen busily feeding in July, not just on mullein but they will also eat the leaves of figwort (the family of flowers to which mullein belongs) and buddleia.
+Mullein moths are on the wing in April and May, when they also lay their eggs which take about 10 days to hatch.
+The bright yellow, black and white caterpillars, or larvae, are easier to spot and are seen busily feeding in July, not just on mullein but they will also eat the leaves of figwort (the family of flowers to which mullein belongs) and buddleia.
+They can grow up to 50mm in length and are fully grown after about 30 days.